CycloneDX/cyclonedx-python-lib/README.md

 ----

 OWASP [CycloneDX][link_website] is a full-stack Bill of Materials (BOM) standard that provides advanced supply chain capabilities for cyber risk reduction.

-This Python package provides data models, validators and more, to help you create/render/read CycloneDX documents.
+This Python package provides data models, validators, and tools for creating, rendering, and reading CycloneDX documents.

-**This package is not designed for standalone use.
-It is a software library.**
+> **Note**: This package is a software library not intended for standalone use.
+For generating Software Bill of Materials (SBOM), check out [CycloneDX Python][cyclonedx-python] or [Jake][jake].

-As of version `3.0.0`, the internal data model was adjusted to allow CycloneDX VEX documents to be produced as per [official examples](https://cyclonedx.org/capabilities/bomlink/#linking-external-vex-to-bom-inventory) linking VEX to a separate CycloneDX document.
+As of version `3.0.0`, the library supports CycloneDX VEX documents production with [official example](https://cyclonedx.org/capabilities/bomlink/#linking-external-vex-to-bom-inventory) compatibility for linking VEX to separate CycloneDX documents.

-If you're looking for a CycloneDX tool to run to generate (SBOM) software bill-of-materials documents, why not checkout [CycloneDX Python][cyclonedx-python] or [Jake][jake].
+## Python Support

+We endeavor to support all functionality for all [current actively supported Python versions](https://www.python.org/downloads/).
+However, some features may not be possible/present in older Python versions due to their lack of support.

 ## Responsibilities